NVIDIA/optix-toolkit/README.md

 ```
 git submodule update --init --recursive
 ```
 Alternatively, a subset of the submodules can be specified.
-For example, the DemandLoading library can be built in isolation by initializing its submodule, along with the submodules upon which it depends:
+For example, the OTK memory allocator library can be built in isolation by initializing its submodule, along with the submodules upon which it depends:
 ```
-git submodule update --init --recursive DemandLoading Memory ShaderUtil CMake
+git submodule update --init --recursive Memory CMake
 ```

 ## Requirements